openoakland/OakCrime-Decommissioned/README.md

 First retrieve a csv file from http://data.openoakland.org/dataset/crime-reports in csv file format

-Then use the dropSource4django.py script (not commited at present) to convert to another csv file suitable for use in our db.
+Then use the dropSource4django.py script (in showCrime/etc/) to convert to another csv file suitable for use in our db.
 You will need to edit the file paths in this script to reflect where you currently have the data.

 ```bash
 # Connect via psql to docker-contained db.